Skip to main content

 "Campus safety is our top priority at UK," said UK President Eli Capilouto.
 "But safety means many things.
 In addition to lights, security cameras, safety officers and technology, we need students, faculty and staff who place safety and inclusion first.
 All of these things speak to the kind of environment we all want as part of the UK community."

-Undergraduate students must have their advisor
+Undergraduate students must have their advisor hold lifted before registering for

 By Whitney Harder